dbohdan/pip-wtenv/README.template.md

 - [pipx](https://github.com/pypa/pipx) &ge; 1.4.2 for [PEP 723 compatibility](https://github.com/pypa/pipx/issues/1187)
   ([Repology](https://repology.org/project/pipx/versions)).

-You can also package your script with its dependecies as a [zipapp](https://docs.python.org/3/library/zipapp.html) using
+You can also package your script with its dependencies as a [zipapp](https://docs.python.org/3/library/zipapp.html) using
 [shiv](https://github.com/linkedin/shiv).